 The commenter proposes:

-A TVHT STA supports all mandatory features of a VHT STA as mandatory features except for 20 MHz,
+A TVHT STA supports all mandatory features of a VHT STA except for 20 MHz,

 40 MHz, and 80 MHz channel widths.
 A TVHT STA supports all optional features of a VHT STA as

 optional features except for 160 MHz or 80+80 MHz channel widths and more than 4 spatial streams.
 The